-32. At its 5th meeting, held on 5 August 2-16, the Committee of Experts adopted the draft decision, as orally revised (see chap.
+32. At its 5th meeting, on 5 August, the Committee of Experts adopted the draft decision, as orally revised (see chap.
 I, sect.
 B, decision 6/107).

-H. Application of geospatial information related to land administration and management
+H. Application of geospatial information related to land administration and management geospatial information related to land administration and management.
+The Chair of the Expert Group made an introductory statement.

-33. The Committee of Experts considered item 10 of its agenda at its 4th meeting, held on 4 August 2016.
-It had before it the report of the expert group on land administration and management on the application of geospatial information related to land administration and management.\ The Chair of the expert group made an introductory statement.
+33. The Committee of Experts considered item 10 of its agenda at its 4th meeting, on 4 August.
+It had before it the report of the Secretariat on the application of